brandonholmes/CMSI3520-scraping/final/README.md

-# Partner Poral
+# Partner Portal

 ## Background

 The Partner Portal extends the functionality of the StarRez Housing Information System.
 This portal provides a way for housing professionals to give institution (organization) staff access to manage specific housing processes without accessing the SHIS directly.
+The Partner Portal can be accessed [here](https://partnerportal.info).

 ## Current Funcationality